-- d.
-Proposed measures to preserve or enhance wildlife, if any: No measures are proposed. - e.
+d.
+Proposed measures to preserve or enhance wildlife, if any:

+e.
 List any invasive animal species known to be on or near the site.

-6. Energy and Natural Resources
+6. Energy and Natural Resources [help]

 a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.